Better Together

 Does MacroFactor track MEV/MAV/MRV volume?

-No. MacroFactor doesn't track workout volume at all - it's purely a nutrition app.
+No. Even with its Workouts module, MacroFactor doesn't use scientific volume landmarks.
 Arvo automatically tracks MEV (Minimum Effective Volume), MAV (Maximum Adaptive Volume), and MRV (Maximum Recoverable Volume) per muscle group.

 Can I sync Arvo and MacroFactor?